 - Trunk-or-treating may be a safer option.
 Kids can collect their treats without getting too close to their neighbors.

-- No matter what you might do, wear a mask.
-There are plenty of spooky and Halloween-ish masks out there or you can get a plain one and decorate it yourself.
+- No matter what you might do, sanitize thoroughly and wear a mask.
+There are plenty of spooky and Halloween inspired masks out there -or you can get a plain one and decorate it yourself.
 Everyone two or older should be wearing a mask.

 As every year, you should: